Influence of intraspecies interactions on the nucleation and wetting phase diagram in dilute ternary Bose-Einstein condensates: Wave functions of dilute ternary BEC in double parabola approximation

-In the remainder of this work, we focus on the regime in which components 1 and 2 are in the strong segregation limit, characterized by $K_{12}\rightarrow\infty$ as treated within the framework of the DPA introduced in Ref. \cite{Indekeu2015}.
-We choose the coordinate origin $\tilde z=0$ to coincide with the interface between condensates 1 and 2.
-Under this limit, the system is naturally partitioned into three spatial domains.
+the system is naturally partitioned into three spatial domains.
 Domain I, defined by $\tilde z\in (-\infty,\tilde z^-]$, comprises condensates 1 and 3, whose density profiles intersect at a point $\tilde z= \tilde z^-$.
 In this region, the GP potential (\ref{VGP}) is expanded to second order in deviations from the bulk density of component 1 (i.e., $\tilde\psi_1=1$) and around zero for component 3.
 The resulting DPA potential in domain I takes the form

 Here we use $\widetilde{V}\equiv V/(g_{11}n_1^2/2)$, which is dimensionless potential.
 From (\ref{DPAI}) the coupled GP equations in (\ref{coupledGP}) become

 The general solutions to Eq. (\ref{GPI}), subject to the boundary conditions specified in Eq. (\ref{boundaries1}), are given by